GrottoPress/shield/docs/09-EMAIL-CONFIRMATION.md

      # What to do if token verification fails
      #
      #def do_verify_operation_failed(utility)
-     #  flash.keep.failure = "Invalid token"
+     #  flash.failure = "Invalid token"
      #  redirect to: EmailConfirmations::New
      #end

      # What to do if `run_operation` succeeds
      #
      #def do_run_operation_succeeded(operation, user)
-     #  flash.keep.success = "Congratulations!
+     #  flash.success = "Congratulations!
 Log in to access your account..."
      #  redirect to: CurrentLogin::New
      #end